U.S. downgrades Mexico air safety rating, offers assistance

 The FAA downgraded Mexico - the most common international destination for U.S. air travelers last month - from a level called Category 1, which signifies compliance with international standards, to Category 2, the lowest level.

-Mexico’s government said on Tuesday it is determined to recover a Category 1 air safety rating quickly, saying in a statement it “estimates that the timely review of the evidence reported in the audit on the part of the FAA will allow a rapid return” to the top rating.
+Mexico’s government said on Tuesday it is determined to recover a Category 1 air safety rating quickly.

+“I think it will be a relatively quick and easy process,” deputy transport minister Carlos Moran told Reuters.
+“I hope it is less than three months.”

 The Category 2 rating, according to the FAA, means Mexico lacks “necessary requirements to oversee the country’s air carriers in accordance with minimum international safety standards, or the civil aviation authority is lacking in one or more areas such as technical expertise, trained personnel, record keeping, inspection procedures or resolution of safety concerns.”

 Shares in Mexican airline Aeromexico fell nearly 10% on Tuesday afternoon after the downgrade.
-Shares of Mexican airport operators ASUR, GAP and OMA also declined.
+Shares of Mexican airport operators ASUR ASURB.MX, GAP and OMA also declined.

 A similar FAA downgrade of Mexico in 2010 over suspected shortcomings within its civil aviation authority lasted about four months.
 Only a few countries are currently rated Category 2 by the FAA, including Bangladesh, Pakistan, Thailand and Malaysia.